 What our Industrial Revolution lesson plan includes

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
-Supplies you need for this lesson include sheets of paper, scissors, glue, colored pencils, tape, markers, and the handouts.
-To prepare for this lesson, you can gather all of the needed supplies, decide how many sheets of paper you’d like the students to use for their timelines, and copy all of the handouts.
+Supplies you need for this lesson include paper, scissors, glue, colored pencils, tape, and markers.

 Options for Lesson

-The Teacher Notes page includes a paragraph with additional guidelines and things to think about as you begin to plan your lesson.
-It says to focus on the general concepts and main inventions rather than specific dates and in-depth background, as the topic of the Industrial Revolution is complex and could be taught for an entire quarter.
+The teacher notes page includes a paragraph with additional guidelines and things to think about as you begin to plan your lesson.
+It mentions to focus on the general concepts and main inventions rather than specific dates and in-depth background.
+The topic of the Industrial Revolution is complex and could be taught for an entire quarter.
 This page also includes lines that you can use to add your own notes as you prepare for this lesson.

 INDUSTRIAL REVOLUTION LESSON PLAN CONTENT PAGES